Billy MacMillan: Coaching career

-MacMillan was hired as an assistant coach by Al Arbour with the New York Islanders for the 1979-80 season, and he helped lead this franchise to its first Stanley Cup.
-The next season, he was hired by the Colorado Rockies to serve a dual role as general manager and head coach.
+The following season, he was hired by the Colorado Rockies to serve a dual role as general manager and head coach.
 After one season, he was relieved of his coaching duties, but after the team moved and became the New Jersey Devils in 1982, he returned to a capacity behind the bench.
 He was fired 20 games into the following season.
+He then returned home in Prince Edward Island and coached the UPEI Panthers for many years; in 1991, he guided the team to a conference title and a berth in the CIAU University Cup Final Four.